-Feedback refers to the comments, questions, and suggestions a reader gives to a writer, which aims at helpin the writer to produce reader-friendly rather than writer-oriented writing (Flower, 1989).
+Feedback refers to the comments, questions, and suggestions a reader gives to a writer, which aims to help the writer in producing reader-friendly rather than writer-oriented writing (Flower, 1989).

-The aim is to provide feedback in a collaborative low-risk environment.
+The aim of this programme is to provide feedback in a collaborative, low-risk environment.

-Learner takes on a more active role in the revision process, rather than passively waiting for the teacher’s guidance or corrections – importantce of face to face meeting.
+The Language Buddy (the student seeking assistance) can take on a more active role in the revision process, rather than passively waiting for the teacher’s guidance or corrections.
+This raises the importance of face to face meetings.

-Peer feedback is beneficial to students in both short and long terms, and is a collaborative activity involving students’ reading, critiquing and providing feedback to each other’s writing to develop stronger writing competence by means of mutual scaffolding in the long run (Tsui & Ng, 2000; Zhu, 2001).
+Peer feedback is beneficial to students in both short and long terms, and it is a collaborative activity involving students’ reading, critiquing and providing feedback to each other’s writing to develop stronger writing competences by means of mutual scaffolding in the long run (Tsui & Ng, 2000; Zhu, 2001).